neoforged/Documentation/docs/resources/client/models/index.md

 @SubscribeEvent
 public static void registerBlockColorHandlers(RegisterColorHandlersEvent.Block event) {
-    // Parameters are the block's state, the level the block is in, the block's position, and the tint index. event.register((state, level, pos, tintIndex) -> {
+    // Parameters are the block's state, the level the block is in, the block's position, and the tint index.
+    // The level and position may be null. event.register((state, level, pos, tintIndex) -> {
             // Replace with your own calculation.
 See the BlockColors class for vanilla references.
             // All vanilla uses assume alpha 255 (= 1f), but modded consumers may also account